jamesabel/python_multiprocessing_talk/README.md

 - selecting the most appropriate pattern can be rather daunting
 - good news: a relatively small number of design patterns can handle many common cases

-This talk will mainly discuss `multiprocessing.Process` using OOP and `multiprocessing.Pool` with a function based pattern.
+This talk will mainly discuss `multiprocessing.Process` using object oriented progreamming (OOP) and `multiprocessing.Pool` with a function based pattern.

 ## Using `multiprocessing.Process`